Jyonn/Legommenders/readme.md

 # <img src="assets/lego.png" alt="icon" style="vertical-align: middle; height: 32px;"> Legommenders

-*A modular framework for recommender systems*
+*A Modular Framework for Recommender Systems in the Era of LLMs*

 ## Installation